vwarrier/ABCD_geneticQC/README.md

 ```

 ### Step 2: Check Genomic Build
 This will create a genomic build file.
 Ideally, we want to work with hg19 as the 1000 Genomes file is hg19.
+Read the bim file and compare the positions of the first few SNPs in dbSNPs.
+No specific scripts for this available.
+I did this in R.

 ### Step 3: Run SNP level and sample-level QC
 Basic SNP level and sample level QC excluding HWE at a SNP level and excessive heterogeneity at a sample level due to multiple ancestries.